-Section 9 of the Guidelines for the Design of Critical Communications Circuits contains a methodology to calculate system availability.
-Although the intent of that methodology is to calculate the availability of a communications circuit, the methodology is valid for calculating protection system availability by extension.
+Section 9 of the Critical Circuits document contains a method to calculate system availability.
+Although the intent of that method is to calculate the availability of a communications circuit, the method is valid for calculating protection system availability by extension.

 One consideration not included in the Critical Circuits document is the end-to-end delay time.
 Section 2.3.4 above discusses timing considerations and describes the components that contribute to system delay.
-Within the communications component (i.e., outside of the relay component), delay can be introduced by packet transfer between elements, signal processing within an element, and propagation time between elements.
+In the communications component (i.e., outside of the relay component), delay can be introduced by packet transfer between elements, signal processing in an element, and propagation time between elements.

-A general design goal is to minimize delay time but that is not always possible.
+A general design goal is to minimize delay time, but that is not always possible.
 Long fiber optic communications systems suffer from the relatively slow propagation speed of the optical signal.
-A rule of thumb would be to expect 1 msec of propagation delay for each 100 miles of optical fiber in the circuit.
+A rule of thumb would be to expect 1 ms of propagation delay for every 100 miles of optical fiber in the circuit.

 Also, packet technology is becoming more common in communications systems.
-The Where packet technology is deployed, the designer needs to consider the processing time required to examine and route the packet through the network and should investigate the packet processing delays of any communications equipment being used.
+Where packet technology is deployed, the designer needs to consider the processing time required to examine and route the packet through the network, and the designer should investigate the packet processing delays of any communications equipment being used.

 Finally, the designer needs to keep the needs of the specific protection application in mind while making design decisions.
-Working closely with the Protection Engineer will facilitate this mindset.
+Working closely with the protection engineer will encourage this mindset.

-Figure 8 - Typical Relay Topologies
+Figure 8: Typical Relay Topologies